Blind Willie Walker: Biography

 Walker was born in O'Neal Township, and was blind from birth.
 He spent most of his life in and around Greenville.
-He worked as an itinerant musician, and spent time with Gary Davis in 1911/13.
+He worked as an itinerant musician, and spent time with Gary Davis in 1911/13, apparently in a local string band that, according to one witness, comprised some six to eight persons ("pieces"), elsewhere (by Ian Zack, 2015) stated to comprise (in addition to the two guitarists) two lead violins, a bass violin and a mandolin.
 From 1923 he was led occasionally by Josh White, and later by Sam Brooks, who was Walker's cousin.

 On 6 December 1930, Walker recorded for Columbia Records in Atlanta, Georgia.
 This session produced his only known titles, including "South Carolina Rag", later recorded by John Jackson.
-Walker played in an exceptionally fast style, and his "clear, minstrelsy vocals complemented his delicate yet strongly structured guitar lines."
-He specialized in playing in the key of C.
+Walker played in an exceptionally facile style, and his "clear, minstrelsy vocals complemented his delicate yet strongly structured guitar lines."
+He specialized in playing in the key of C and was "obviously supreme in the rag idiom".

 Blind Willie Walker died in Greenville in 1933, aged about 36, of congenital syphilis, which may have been the reason for his blindness.
 On his death certificate he was listed as being a professional musician.

-The compositions "Make Believe Stunt" and "Cincinnati Flow Rag" ("Slow Drag"), made famous by Reverend Gary Davis, were attributed to Walker, who had taught Davis how to play the guitar.